 2. Inflating past accomplishments and skills: The candidate might claim major successes; for example: “implemented new CRM process company-wide” – when in reality, they only played a small role in this achievement.

-3. Enhancing job titles and responsibilities: Perhaps they were a manager, but refer to themselves as a director.
-Or it might be something subtle, such as calling themselves “senior sales manager” when in fact they were an “assistant sales manager.”
+3. Enhancing job titles and responsibilities: Perhaps they were managers, but refer to themselves as a director.
+Or it might be something subtle, such as calling themselves “senior sales managers” when in fact, they were “assistant sales managers.”

-4. Education exaggeration and fabricating degrees: Claiming a degree that was never earned is one of the most common fabrications, and several executives at large corporations have been exposed for this type of deception.
+4. Education exaggeration and fabricating degrees: Claiming a degree that was never earned is one of the most common fabrications.
+Several executives at large corporations have been exposed to this type of deception.

 5. Unexplained gaps and periods of “self-employment:” A candidate who was simply unemployed (or worse … such as incarcerated, for example) might claim to have been running their own business to explain their employment gap(s) when in fact they were just not working.

-7. Faking credentials: Certifications, assessments, awards – all of these can be fabricated or fraudulently claimed by a candidate in an effort to make themselves look more qualified for a position than they actually are.
+7. Faking credentials: Certifications, assessments, awards – all of these can be fabricated or fraudulently claimed by candidates to make themselves look more qualified for a position than they are.

 8. Fabricating reasons for leaving the previous job: Being terminated from a job, especially for a serious transgression, is not something most job candidates want to tell a prospective employer.
 For that reason, they might make up a different scenario, such as “I resigned to pursue better opportunities.”

 9. Providing fraudulent references: A candidate provides an employment reference who gives a shining recommendation.
 However, the contact turns out to be a friend of the candidate.
 This type of deception can hide the true nature and work record of the candidate.